RomainCyr/LTRSP-3589/1_sanity_checks/0_aetest_check_version_static/README.md

 # 0. AETest - Check version (static)

 In this exercise, the devices versions are collected and checked against an expected version.
 It reuses similar code as the previous exercises but this time structured in a AEtest test script.
-The test script contains a CheckVersion testcase that verifies the devices are running the version 7.9.2.
+The test script contains a `CheckVersion` testcase that verifies the devices are running the version `7.9.2`.

 The test script is composed of 3 main sections with a few steps in each of them and only the one in bold are to be completed, the rest of the code and the testscript structure is already provided.

-0. CommonSetup: Connect to the devices in the testbed.
+0. `CommonSetup`: Connect to the devices in the testbed.
-1. **CheckVersion: Verify the devices are running the version 7.9.2 using Genie to parse the `show version` output.**
+1. **`CheckVersion`: Verify the devices are running the version `7.9.2` using Genie to parse the `show version` output.**
    1. **Parse `show version` output.**
-   2. **Verify that the device version is 7.9.2.**
+   2. **Verify that the device version is `7.9.2`.**
    3. **Fail the test if the device is not running the right version.**
-2. CommonCleanup: Disconnect from the devices.
+2. `CommonCleanup`: Disconnect from the devices.

 The goal of this exercise and the following one is to gradually learn how AEtest is structured and what functionalities it provides.
 However, one may want to have a look at some theoretical concepts that are covered in the [Aetest](#aetest) paragraph.

 ## Output example